ole00/bruno-nano/README.md

 This PCB allows you to experiment with various Arduino UNO shields while using an Arduino NANO style board.
 The picture above uses a cheap LGT8F328P based NANO board.

 NANO has - compared to UNO - two extra pins: A6 and A7.
-These are exposed for to UNO headers next to IOREF pin.
+These are exposed to UNO pin header, next to IOREF pin.

 Capacitor C1 is a bypass capacitor for 5V rail, use 10 to 47uF capacitor or leave the footprint unpopulated.